dreammall-earth/dreammall.earth/authentik/README.md

 ## User Credentials

-Wait for some minutes and and open [http://localhost:9000](http://localhost:9000).
+Wait for some minutes and open [http://localhost:9000](http://localhost:9000).

 For login you can use the superadmin credentials: